Mask and Wig Club: Clubhouse art

 Working in his studio just a few blocks away at Thirteenth and Walnut Streets, Maxfield Parrish received one of his first commissions in 1894 from Mask and Wig.
 This first job came as he was finishing his studies at the Pennsylvania Academy; it was for decoration of the stage proscenium and ticket window, illustration of a number of caricatures on the wall of the Grille Room, and most notably the Old King Cole mural.
 This was the start of his professional career; shortly after seeing the mural, the editor of “Harper's” Magazine invited Parrish to do some of their covers for which he became famous.
 He would continue working for the Club to finish a total of 35 caricatures and illustrate the earliest program covers.

 Wilson Eyre was older and more established than Parrish when he began working on the Clubhouse, and was good friends with Parrish's father, Stephen.
 Eyre was the architect in charge of renovating the Club's new home and transforming it from a stable into a “Bavarian” themed Clubhouse.
 His first remodel in 1894 transformed the space from the stable by adding an entry hall with stairs, designing and decorating the Grille Room, and turning the second floor into a theater.
-Eyre designed most of the furniture in the Grille Room; three of the original tables still exist and will be returned to the Clubhouse upon its reopening.
+Eyre designed most of the furniture in the Grille Room; three of the original tables still exist.
 Eyre also oversaw the second major change.
 The building was enlarged in 1903 by adding 10 feet to the front creating the façade that still exists there today.
 Eyre's original drawing of the front design, created in 1902, is shown to the right.
 Eyre's design has endured for over a century with few changes aside from the ongoing addition of paneling for caricatures in the Grille Room and Theater.
-Though Eyre's career included several projects like the Clubhouse, he is best known for his design of the University of Pennsylvania’s Museum.